gincwang/frontend-nanodegree-arcade-game/README.md

 Gem Madness begins by showing you a list of playable character.
-You can use your directional keys: '<-' and '->' to navigate, and once you've settled on your favorite character, press 'space bar' to start the game!
+You can use your directional keys: '<-' and '->' to navigate, and once you've settled on your favorite character, press 'space bar/enter' to start the game!

 How To Play
 -----------